-Although not as famous as the Lisbon café with the same name, this is nonetheless an historical landmark, having served the city of Oporto for more than a century.
-Its has always been popular as a coffeehouse, but today it also operates as a traditional restaurant.
+Although not as famous as the Lisbon café with the same name, this is nonetheless an historical landmark, having served the city of Porto for over a century.
+It has always been popular as a coffee house, but today it also serves light meals.

 Tel: 222 009 376

-This 1950s café hasn't changed much since it opened, and that's a good thing.
-It still attracts downtown shoppers and students who also take over the game room's pool table at night.
+This 1950s café hasn't changed much since it opened, and locals are thankful for that.
+It still attracts downtown shoppers and students, who also take over the game room's pool table at night.
 On the menu are local specialties like the "francesinha" sandwich.

 Rua Santa Catarina, 112